itsthatianguy/BlogPosts/ServerlessMiniSeries/1/README.md

 serverless invoke local --path event.json --function PythonFunction
 ```
 Replacing `PythonFunction` with the name of the chosen function.
-NOTE: The Java code will need packaging first
+NOTE: The Java code will need packaging first.
+Make sure you have Java and Maven install, then run `mvn package` before running the Java function.